 The results of the reappraisal are much better than those of the factor.
-Even though the average assessed/sale ratio for this group is not as accurate as the factor, the resulting property values are much more equitable as the range of the ratios is now down to 8% compared to 59% for the post factor values.
+Even though the average assessed/sale ratio for this group is not as accurate vs the factor (98% vs. 100%), the resulting property values are much more equitable as the range of the ratios is now down to 8% compared to 59% for the post factor values.
 The process of site inspection and reappraisal in order to determine accurate market values is fundamental to achieving fairness and equity in assessment.